Cycling74/rnbo.move.control/README.md

 * `/rnboctl/userview/zoomfull <index>`
   * send this message to display the user drawn view with index 0
   * TODO: use a 2nd index to indicate the display to draw it on

-* `/rnboctl/display/count`
-  * send an empty message here to get a number echoed back
-* `/rnboctl/display/0/info`
-  * send an empty message here to get details about the display echoed back
-  * response will come to the same endpoint in the format:
-    * pixel width, pixel height, color format, frame period in milliseconds
-    * current color formats:
-      * 0: 1-bit black and white

 ## User Views